EMI schemes & employee incentives

 GSA’s directors are Jayne Morris and Neil Jones.
 They explain more about the firm and its relationship with Friend:

-Simon advised the current management team as part of the Management Buy Out which enabled the majority shareholder to exit the business in a highly tax efficient manner.
+Friend advised the current management team as part of the Management Buy Out which enabled the majority shareholder to exit the business in a highly tax efficient manner.

-Simon has helped GSA with a range of matters, including: devising and implementing an employee share scheme, assisting with senior employee changes, putting in place appropriate personal tax planning arrangements and generally being on hand for the ‘sounding board’ moments when new business ideas arise.
+Friend Partnership has helped GSA with a range of matters, including: devising and implementing an employee share scheme, assisting with senior employee changes, putting in place appropriate personal tax planning arrangements and generally being on hand for the ‘sounding board’ moments when new business ideas arise.

 “Our annual audit is always conducted efficiently and with little drama and it gives the directors confidence in knowing that the figures have been subject to independent scrutiny.”